geertmeersman/robonect/README.md

 ### ENABLING DEBUG LOGGING

-To enable debug logging for an integration, go to Settings -> Devices & Services and then click the triple dots for the Robonect integration and click Enable Debug Logging.
+To enable debug logging, go to Settings -> Devices & Services and then click the triple dots for the Robonect integration and click Enable Debug Logging.

 ![enable-debug-logging](https://raw.githubusercontent.com/geertmeersman/robonect/main/images/screenshots/enable-debug-logging.gif)